TanishqDsharma/SovrynNode-on-Akash/README.md

 }
 ```

-* <b>Since we got the URL from the above result, we can access the application at:</b>
+* <b>Since we got the URL from the above result, we can access the Sovryn Node at:</b>

   ```
   http://io375ka6dldvb3drt7do4s1q78.ingress.sjc1p0.mainnet.akashian.io/